rdUdacity-FSND/Linux_Server_Configuration/README.md

 Rebooted the server using the Lightsail console

-Downloaded the .pem file and used it to log into the server using a local terminal
+Downloaded the .pem file and used it to log into the server using a local terminal (Replace 'pem_filename.pem' with the filename of your actual private key file.

-    ssh ubuntu@54.70.76.145 -i 'pem_filename.pem'
+    ssh ubuntu@X.X.X.X -i 'pem_filename.pem'

 Created an account for the Udacity grader